-An arbitrary identifier of the instance of the signature service that authenticated the signer.
+An arbitrary identifier of the instance of the Signing Service that authenticated the signer.

 <AuthType> [Optional]

-An arbitrary identifier of the service used by the signing service to authenticate the signer (e.g. "shibboleth".)
+An arbitrary identifier of the service used by the Signing Service to authenticate the signer (e.g. "shibboleth".)

 <AssertionRef> [Optional]

 A reference to the assertion used to identify the signer.
 This MAY be the ID attribute of a <saml:Assertion> element but MAY also be any other reference that can be used to locate and identify the assertion.